Detached attachment is a sticky line.

 I didn’t sleep much on the nights it got into the single digits.
 But Farrah would be at the door at day break , her fur all fluffed up and looking much bigger than she actually was.
 When I would her the coyotes howl and yip at night..
 I’d get up and turn all the outside lights on.
 And in the morning, she would be waiting for me by the door.

-I started to prepare myself for the morning she would not show up.
-And those occasional times she wouldn’t be waiting at the door, I would lose hours of my day just worrying about her, until she rambled up to the house mid-day.
-So it was a tightrope I balanced on.
-I learned to love without expectation.
-I learned to love something as much as I could and then let hope take over.
+I would try to prepare myself for the morning she would not show up.
+And those occasional times she wouldn’t be waiting at the door, I would loose hours of my day just worrying about her.. until she rambled up to the house mid day.
+So it was a tightrope I balanced on .. and I did learn to love without expectation.
+I learned to love something as much as I could.. then let hope take over.

-When I wondered if she was lonely being out in the woods solo, I would look outside and watch her doing hot laps chasing the dogs around the fenced-in enclosure.
+When I wondered if she was lonely being out in the woods solo, I would look outside and watch her doing hot laps chasing the dogs around the fence.
 She found a way to play with them on my terms.

 She brought a kind of balance into my life that is hard to explain.
-It’s a little like being able inhale deeper and breath easier.
-There was a new calmness around the house that her presence
+There was this calmness around the house that her presence created.

 One evening I was walking the dogs down by the river.
 We had just had a big rain and this heavy fog had settled over the river but you could see the clouds turning a deep pink from the sunset.
 It was as if we were surrounded in a soft cotton candy colored fog.
-I turned to walk back up the trail and Farrah was standing behind us.As she joined us at the river , she was silhouetted in this amazing colored fog.
-I wished only for a second that I had a camera but then realized it would have taken me out of this moment and taken away the rawness of this experience.
-Farrah walked the trail with us, all of us still enveloped in this surreal fog.
-As long as I live, the memory of that evening will be etched into my mind.
+I turned to walk back up the trail and Farrah was standing behind us.As she joined us at the river she was silhouetted in this amazing colored fog.
+I wished only for a second that I had a camera.. but then realized it would have taken me out of this moment and taken away the rawness of this experience.
+Farrah walked the trail with us.. all of us still enveloped in this surreal fog.
+As long as I live, the memory of that evening will be etched into my mind as one of the most pure experiences I’ve had.

 She became part of our family.
 She met all our friends.
 She even met my mom.
 And she changed us.